Michal Zolkiewski, Ph.D., Professor

 - Molecular chaperones

-Nearly every process in a living cell is carried out by protein complexes with highly organized structure.
-Among sophisticated protein machines, the AAA+ superfamily of proteins has recently attracted attention of researchers.
+Nearly every process in a living cell is carried out by protein complexes with highly organized structure and undergoing dynamic transformations.
+Our research is focused on the AAA+ superfamily of proteins.
 AAA stands for "ATPases associated with a variety of cellular activities", which implies that these proteins use energy from ATP and perform a variety of functions.
-Our laboratory performs basic research oriented towards understanding molecular mechanisms underlying the function of AAA+ proteins.
+Our laboratory performs basic research oriented towards understanding molecular mechanisms underlying the biological function of AAA+ proteins.
 We use a combination of biological, biochemical and biophysical experimental approaches to study interactions between proteins, protein localization inside living cells, and structural changes in proteins and protein complexes.

 Nagy, M., Guenther, I., Akoyev, V., Barnett, M. E., Zavodszky, M. I., Kedzierska-Mieszkowska, S. and Zolkiewski, M.: “Synergistic cooperation between two ClpB isoforms in aggregate reactivation”, J. Mol.
 Biol.
 396, 697-707, 2010.